Mariya Volkonskaya: Childhood

-Mariya Volkonskaya was a Ukrainian aristocrat and the youngest of five children to General Nikolai Raevsky and Sofia Raevskaya.
+Mariya Volkonskaya was a Russian aristocrat and the youngest of five children to General Nikolai Raevsky and Sofia Raevskaya.
 She was born on her family's Ukrainian estate on December 25, 1804; however, the family often moved due to her father's military status.
 She grew up speaking mainly French, English, which she spoke perfectly, and German.
 Russian was the most difficult of her languages.
 Like many Russian aristocrats, Mariya was educated at home.
 She enjoyed reading books and was great at playing the piano and sang semi-professionally.
 Her favorite interests, though, were history and literature, according to a testimony of her son, Michael.
 Her father's work left him absent for much of Mariya's upbringing, along with her four siblings.
 Her mother, Sofia, was most present in her children's upbringing.
 Sofia had a temper and a petty character.
 Despite this, Maryia respected and loved her mother throughout her life, but the head of the family was always Nikolai, who his family always obeyed.